massung/calc/README.md

 calc '_ + _ * _' 1 2 3

-# stream inputs from stdin
-calc '_ t : kg'
-1
-2
-3

 # or pipe them
-head -n 5 values.txt | cut -d ',' -f2 | calc '_ deg/s : rev/min'
+head -n 5 values.txt | calc '_ deg/s : rev/min'

+# call built-in functions that also understand units
+calc '[sin 45 deg]'

+# or even define your own functions in script files
+cat > myfuncs.calc <<EOF
+# this is a comment
+function transferRate [MB;s] = _/_
+EOF

+calc --script myfuncs.calc '[transferRate 10 GB; 20 min]'

+# you can also define your own functions and

 # or just run an interactive session